 IHG One Rewards

-With the recent launch of the IHG One Rewards program, IHG has considerably improved its suite upgrade offering.
+With the launch of the IHG One Rewards program in 2022, IHG has considerably improved its suite upgrade offering.
 While the space available suite upgrade benefit isn’t particularly strong, I do appreciate the new confirmed suite upgrade opportunities.

 IHG One Rewards Diamond members receive room upgrades subject to availability, and these upgrades may include standard suites.
 However, upgrades are offered at the hotel’s discretion, meaning that a hotel doesn’t have to make a suite available for an upgrade, even if it’s empty.

 Each confirmed suite upgrade can be used to confirm a suite upgrade between one day and 14 days prior to arrival, for a stay of up to five nights.
-These can only be used on cash stays, and not when redeeming points.
+These can be used on either cash stays or award stays.

 As much as I’ve become a big fan of Hilton Honors in general, the program’s suite upgrade benefit is the weakest of the “big four.”
 Not only is the space available suite upgrade benefit not particularly strong, but Hilton also doesn’t offer any opportunities for confirmed suite upgrades in advance.